milovanpms/gvs/docs/gvs.md

 These signals are sent to the neural structures responsible for postural control, coordinating the body's position and movement within its environment.

-Troubles of the vestibular system can lead to **dizziness**: our device exploits this by applying **a controlled DC current to the mastoid process**, artificially triggering the vestibular nerve and **inducing balance and orientation sensations**.
+Troubles of the vestibular system can lead to **dizziness**: this device exploits this by applying **a controlled DC current to the mastoid process**, artificially triggering the vestibular nerve and **inducing balance and orientation sensations**.